adamacosta/dsa-inventory-project/README.md

 #### How to Use the Program

-To run a program, navigate to the bin directory.
-There are currently two different csv files with 25000 records each that can be used to load data into the program.
-One, "data.csv," contains records sorted by SKU.
-The other, "rand-data.csv," contains randomly ordered records.
-To run a program, enter
+To run a program, navigate to the bin directory and enter
 ```bash
 java inventory.AppName -f fileName -i -t numberOne numberTwo
 ```